yousefkotp/TRIDENT/DETAILS.md

 ## Under the Hood

 ### Segmentation
-Segmentation is performed by a [DeepLabV3 model](https://arxiv.org/abs/1706.05587v3) finetuned specifically to segment tissue from background in WSIs.
-By default, `run_trident.py` segments at 10x magnification.
-Use `--fast_seg` to segment at 5x magnification, which is faster but may be less accurate.
-If neither option yields good results, you can manually set `seg_mag` in `processor.run_segmentation_job()` to a higher magnification level.
-Note that higher magnification levels will be substantially slower.
+Segmentation is performed by a deep learning model.
+2 options: HEST segmenter, a [DeepLabV3 model](https://arxiv.org/abs/1706.05587v3) finetuned specifically to segment tissue from background in WSIs (`--segmenter hest`), or GrandQC segmenter, published in [Nat.
+Comm](https://www.nature.com/articles/s41467-024-54769-y) which can be used with `--segmenter grandqc`.

 ### Patching
 Trident's patching module is deterministic and extracts a set of patch coordinates given a tissue mask.
 Patches are extracted at a particular size (`patch_size`) and particular magnification (`mag`).
 Trident will attempt to read the base resolution of the WSI and calculate the appropriate downsample factor to extract patches at the desired magnification.
 Patches can either be nonoverlapping (`overlap == 0`) or overlapping (`overlap > 0`), where `overlap` refers to the absolute overlap in pixels.
 Trident keeps all patches that contain at least one pixel of tissue.